mjdamgaard/UP-Web-Project/open_tech_co-ops.md

 The organization then makes sure that the revenue generated from sub-licensing the software is distributed among the developers.
 But rather than collecting this revenue itself and distributing it to the developers itself, it can also employ third party companies to do this instead, who might then get a cut of the revenue.

-The protocol that determines the distribution of the rewards for the contributing developers is supposed to take into account how well the users benefit from those contributions.
+The protocol that determines the distribution of the rewards for the contributing developers is supposed to take into account how much their contributions seem to have benefited the users.
 Although, at the end of the day, this distribution protocol is determined by the organization.

 The organization is governed by its members, but not in the usual 'one person, one vote' sense.
-Instead the vote of each member of the organization has a weight attached to it, and that weight is generally proportional to total amount of rewards the member has received through the organization in the last *x* years, where *x* is thus a parameter of this model.
+Instead the vote of each member of the organization is generally weighted proportional to total amount of rewards the member has received through the organization in the last *x* years, where *x* is thus a parameter of this model.

 A possible exception to this rule is the first members of the organization, who might hold an increased voting weight for an initial period of time in order to get the organization started.